Keyboard shortcuts

 • Novig leaned into community-native bettor behavior and affiliate/paid expansion support early in Colorado.
 E65 E66

-Execution rules:
+Execution checklist:

 • Assign named operators (not anonymous brand posting).